-Dacorum's countryside is sustainable, attractive, accessible and valued.
-The best and most distinctive features have been protected, and visually intrusive areas improved.
-Woodlands are well managed and provide a source of renewable fuel.
-The quality and flow of chalk streams has improved.
-There has been an increase in the numbers of countryside visitors arriving by public transport or bicycle.
-Changes in agriculture and the rural economy have been supported by appropriate development and sensitive management of the landscape.
-More food is sourced locally.
-New housing has helped support the rural workforce and meet local needs.
+Dacorum's countryside will be sustainable, attractive, accessible and valued.
+The best and most distinctive features will be protected, and visually intrusive areas improved.
+Woodlands will be well managed and provide a source of renewable fuel.
+The quality and flow of chalk streams will be improved.
+There will be an increase in the numbers of countryside visitors arriving by public transport or bicycle.
+Changes in agriculture and the rural economy will be supported by appropriate development and sensitive management of the landscape.
+More food will be sourced locally.
+New housing will help support the rural workforce and meet local needs.